ypar/cimr-d/README.rst

-All data deposited here have been either:
+All data deposited here have been either

-1) contributed by researchers who own the copyright or license to the data, or
+* contributed by researchers who own the copyright or license to the data, or

-2) reprocessed and deposited from a public source.
+* reprocessed and deposited from a public source.

 We take every caution to make sure data stored and used via cimr-d suite are approved for public sharing and reuse for research